TeX-Live/texlive-source/texk/texlive/w32_wrapper/readme.txt

           special cases and to avoid hardcoding of texmf* file paths
         - added a2ping to special cases (requires -x switch to Perl)
-        - set ASYMPTOTE_GS (for asy) to full path to tlgs
+        - set ASYMPTOTE_GS (for asy) to full path to tlgs 2011/01/09
+        - removed tex4ht commands starting with ht from mk4ht aliases; they have their own scripts and mk4ht calls them internally, so aliasing results in an infinite recursion
+        - removed alias for fontinst (no fontinst.exe any more)
+        - fixed GUI-mode interpreter for Ruby